Forklift Trucks Newcastle

 Same Day Forklift Truck Delivery In Newcastle

 We have over 50 forklifts in stock throughout the year.
-This means you can call our sales and service centre today and we will deliver a forklift to you.
+This means you can call our sales and service centre today and we will deliver a forklift truck to you.

 Maybe you would like to rent a Toyota diesel counterbalance from £49.00 per week?

 New & Used Forklift Trucks Newcastle

 Are you searching for the best deal possible on a new or used forklift truck?

-We have over 50 forklifts in stock at anytime so we can help you find what your looking for.
+We have over 50 forklift trucks in stock at anytime so we can help you find what your looking for.

 New Forklift Trucks

 We can supply new machines from stock or where necessary on a short lead time from the factory.
 All new fork lift trucks come with a minimum 12 month warranty.

-You can rent a new machine including all servicing and repairs from £39.00 Per Week.
+You can hire a new machine including all servicing and repairs from £39.00 Per Week.

 NEW COUNTERBALANCE FORKLIFTS START FROM £8,999.00 WITH A 3 YEAR WARRANTY

 Used Forklift Trucks

-Used forklift prices are something we guarantee we will not be beaten on.
+Used forklift truck prices are something we guarantee we will not be beaten on.

 We have used fork lifts from all of the major manufacturers so you will be spoilt for choice.